madisonmiketa/academic-kickstart-Sep19/content/project/Jamie Seymour.md

 weight = 11

 # Project summary to display on homepage.
 summary = "*Research Assistant*.
 2009.
-Ontogeny and passive acoustic monitoring in sharks"
+Ontogeny and passive acoustic monitoring of sharks"
 # Observed the changes in growth and spot patterns of a juvenile Leopard Shark and assisted with collecting acoustic tracking data for multiple megafauna species on the Great Barrier Reef.

 # Optional image to display on homepage (relative to `static/img/` folder).